-Pioneertown was named for the Sons of the Pioneers, which, at one time, included Roy Rogers and Gene Autry, each of whom spent time in the area, which was the site of the filming of many classic movies and TV shows.
+Pioneertown was named for the Sons of the Pioneers, which, at one time, included Roy Rogers, Gene Autry and the Pioneers, each of whom spent time in the area, which was the site of the filming of many vintage movies and TV shows.
 Remnants of film sets, located within spitting distance of Pappy & Harriet's, regularly draw tourists to the area.